ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A chance of rain showers before 3am, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around 55.
-South
+Mostly cloudy.
+Low around 55, with temperatures
-         wind around 6 mph.
+         rising to around 57 overnight.
+South wind around 6 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">